marbatlle/multiAffinity/README.md

 ![GREIN_tutorial](.img/tutorial_grein.png)

-*If your dataset has not been already been processed by GREIN, please, request its processing and check its progress at the Processing Console*
+If your dataset has not been already been processed by GREIN, please, request its processing and check its progress at the Processing Console.
 On the other hand, if you want to use datasets not available at GEO, make sure that your files format match these requirements:

-**Metadata:**
+#### Metadata:
 * The files should be named following: *sampleid*_metadata.csv
 * Make sure metadata labels contain the word Normal